GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Results

 \subsection{Comparison with Baselines}

 We next evaluate \textsc{GRPO-LEAD} at the 14B scale and compare it against two strong baselines under a 14k-token generation budget: \textbf{DeepSeek-14B} and the state-of-the-art \textbf{Light-R1-14B-DS}.
-Table~\ref{tab:merged_model_metrics_grouped} presents results on \textsc{AIME24} and \textsc{AIME25}, including both our intermediate model (\textit{LEAD-stage1}) and our final model (\textit{LEAD-stage3}).
+Table~\ref{tab:merged_model_metrics_grouped} presents results on \textsc{AIME24} and \textsc{AIME25}, including both our intermediate model (\textit{LEAD-stage1}) and our final model (\textit{LEAD-stage2}).

-\paragraph{AIME24 Performance} \textit{LEAD-stage1} achieves a Cons@32 of 0.833, matching Light-R1-14B-DS and exceeding DeepSeek-14B by 4.1\% (0.833 vs.\ 0.800).
-Its Pass@1 (0.629) outperforms DeepSeek-14B (0.614) and closely approaches Light-R1-14B-DS (0.641).
-Crucially, \textit{LEAD-stage1} produces more concise responses (8790 tokens) than both baselines.
-Building on these gains, \textit{LEAD-stage3} pushes performance further, delivering the highest Cons@32 (0.867, 4\% above Light-R1-14B-DS) and the best Pass@1 (0.650), while reducing average solution length to 8267 tokens.
+\paragraph{AIME24 Performance} LEAD-stage1 achieves a Cons@32 of 0.833, matching Light-R1-14B-DS and exceeding DeepSeek-14B by 4.1\%.
+Its Pass@1 outperforms DeepSeek-14B by 2.4\% and closely approaches Light-R1-14B-DS.
+Crucially, LEAD-stage1 produces more concise responses than both baselines, with more than 800 tokens less on average.
+Building on these gains, LEAD-stage2 pushes performance further, delivering the highest Cons@32 (4\% above Light-R1-14B-DS) and the best Pass@1, while reducing average solution length to 8,267 tokens.

-\paragraph{AIME25 Performance} \textit{LEAD-stage1} yields a Cons@32 of 0.767, on par with Light-R1-14B-DS (0.767) and substantially ahead of DeepSeek-14B (0.633).
-Its Pass@1 (0.523) outperforms both DeepSeek-14B (0.429) and Light-R1-14B-DS (0.505).
-Once again, solutions from \textit{LEAD-stage1} are notably shorter (9371 tokens) than those of the baselines.
-In turn, \textit{LEAD-stage3} attains the highest Cons@32 (0.767) and Pass@1 (0.539), while further trimming average length to 8668 tokens.
+\paragraph{AIME25 Performance} LEAD-stage1 yields a Cons@32 of 0.767, matching Light-R1-14B-DS and exceeding DeepSeek-14B by 21.2\%.
+Its Pass@1 (0.523) outperforms DeepSeek-14B by 21.9\% and Light-R1-14B-DS by 3.6\%.
+Crucially, LEAD-stage1 produces more concise responses than both baselines, with its solutions averaging 9,371 tokens.
+Building on these gains, LEAD-stage2 pushes performance further, delivering the highest Cons@32 (matching Light-R1-14B-DS at 0.767) and the best Pass@1 (0.539), while reducing average solution length to 8,668 tokens.

-Overall, both \textit{LEAD-stage1} and \textit{LEAD-stage3} deliver substantial improvements over DeepSeek-14B and Light-R1-14B-DS, simultaneously boosting correctness and conciseness under a constrained (14k-token) budget.
-Remarkably, training \textit{LEAD-stage1} for just 100 steps—requiring only about 24 hours on eight H20 GPUs—already matches Light-R1-14B-DS on Cons@32 and outperforms it on AIME25 Pass@1 while producing shorter solutions, underscoring the practical efficiency of \textsc{GRPO-LEAD} for large-scale math problem-solving.
+Overall, both LEAD-stage1 and LEAD-stage2 deliver substantial improvements over DeepSeek-14B and Light-R1-14B-DS, simultaneously boosting correctness and conciseness under a constrained (14k-token) budget.
+Remarkably, training LEAD-stage1 for just 100 steps—requiring only about 24 hours on eight H20 GPUs—already matches Light-R1-14B-DS on Cons@32 and outperforms it on AIME25 Pass@1 while producing shorter solutions, underscoring the practical efficiency of \textsc{GRPO-LEAD} for large-scale math problem-solving.